Kyle Higashioka Preview, Player Props: Yankees vs. Nationals

 Nationals Pitching Rankings

-- The 7.8 strikeouts per nine innings compiled by the Nationals pitching staff ranks 29th in the league.
+- The pitching staff for the Nationals has a collective 7.8 K/9, the second-worst in MLB.

-- The Nationals' 4.91 team ERA ranks 27th across all league pitching staffs.
+- The Nationals' 4.92 team ERA ranks 27th among all MLB pitching staffs.

-- Nationals pitchers combine to surrender the most home runs in baseball (190 total, 1.5 per game).
+- The Nationals allow the most home runs in baseball (194 total, 1.5 per game).

-- In his last outing on Wednesday against the Boston Red Sox, the left-hander threw 6 1/3 scoreless innings while surrendering one hit.
+- The lefty's last appearance was on Thursday against the Boston Red Sox, when he threw six innings, surrendering one earned run while allowing four hits.

 © 2023 Data Skrive.
 All rights reserved.